 Because there are lots of different problems that lead to throat infections in dogs, your vet will probably want to run a few different tests to pinpoint your pup's issue.
 Blood tests, x-rays, cultures, and exploration of the throat with a little camera may all be used to figure out what's wrong with your four-legged friend.

-If you'd like to learn more about throat infections in dogs, check out: Pharyngitis in Dogs .
+If you'd like to learn more about throat infections in our canine friends, check out: Pharyngitis in Dogs.

 How Do I Treat My Dog's Throat Infection?